alixmatthews/Pcitrea_fm_microbes/ITS_qiime_20230220/04_decontam/README.md

 #### Data file in this directory and used for this step:
 - `decontam_20230220.R`: decontam R pipeline
 - `ITS_fungi-all_samples-feature_table-with-taxonomy.biom`: biom file with all samples, features, and taxonomy
-- `DecontamResults_prev05.csv`: results after running pipeline
+- `DecontamResults_prev05.csv`: results after running pipeline (see description of table at end of this README file)
-- `ContamASVsPrev05ToRemove.txt`: filtered results from  `DecontamResults_prev05.csv` that are ASVs to remove (they are true contaminants)
+- `ContamASVsPrev05ToRemove.txt`: filtered results from  `DecontamResults_prev05.csv` that are ASVs to remove (they are true contaminants), list

 ## Specific steps to get to that point